How do winemakers prevent frost? - ask Decanter - Decanter

 At Ridgeview in Sussex they use ‘bougies’ – large paraffin candles which give off enough heat to create air movement which prevents a frost pocket forming.

-‘Our vineyard team stay up overnight, constantly checking the weather stations for sign of a frost and when the temperature does drop, they must quickly head out to the vineyard to light the bougies,’ said Hannah Simpson-Banks, Retail and event manager at Ridgeview.
+‘Our vineyard team stay up overnight, constantly checking the weather stations for sign of a frost and when the temperature does drop, they must quickly head out to the vineyard to light the bougies,’ Hannah Simpson-Banks, Retail and event manager at Ridgeview, previously told Decanter.com.

 ‘It takes our team around 50 minutes to light them all,’ said Simpson-Banks.